workflow4metabolomics/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 ## 6. Shift Referencing

-A known standard (called internal reference compound), TMS or TSP, is usually added to the samples to refine the scale calibration.
+A known standard (called internal reference compound),  for example tetramethylsilane (TMS) for lipidic samples or sodium trimethylsilylpropionate (TSP) for aqueous samples, is usually added to the samples to refine the scale calibration.
 In this step, the chemical shift is defined relative to this reference and a ppm value is attributed to the reference peak (usually 0 ppm) and spectra are aligned to this peak.
+The algorithm uses several methods to locate the reference compound peak in each spectrum within a range of intensities : it selects either the maximum intensity (“window”) or the first peak in the search range greater than a predefined threshold (“nearvalue”).

 > <hands-on-title> Shift Referencing </hands-on-title>
 >